-Recently, the Federal Reserve announced they were reducing the reserve requirement ratio to zero percent across all deposit tiers, effective March 26, 2020.
+The Federal Reserve announced they were reducing the reserve requirement ratio to zero percent across all deposit tiers as of March 26, 2020.
 This comes as the COVID-19 pandemic continues to impact much of the way financial institutions both operate and serve their customers.

 What Is the Reserve Requirement?